11 Ways To Decorate With Dried Hydrangeas For Fall

 You can add a little hot glue, here and there, to secure if you want.

-It’s fun to use them to make a seasonal wreath like this heart shaped dried hydrangea wreath I made last year.
+It’s fun to use them to make a seasonal wreath like this heart shaped dried hydrangea wreath I made a few years ago.

 This is one of my favorite ways to display my hydrangeas!